Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Constraints turn semantic agreements into machine-checkable policy.
 SHACL defines a language for validating RDF graphs against a set of conditions, expressed as shapes that specify expected properties, value types, cardinality, and patterns.
 The W3C specification also notes that shapes can support use cases beyond validation, including UI building, code generation, and data integration.

-In an enterprise context layer, SHACL-like shapes become the enforcement mechanism for the context QA gate described elsewhere in this series.
-When the semantic model says an "order" must reference exactly one "customer," a shape can verify that constraint automatically before data or context reaches any consumer.
+In an enterprise context layer, SHACL-like shapes become the enforcement mechanism for the semantic QA gate.
+When the semantic model says an order must reference exactly one customer, a shape can verify that constraint automatically before data or context reaches any consumer.

 Core principles for an enterprise semantic operating model